[WG-P3] [Opportunity to contribute: OECD Privacy Conference and future ITAC privacy work]

 > As you are no doubt aware, the Kantara Initiative is a member of the

-> work with the OECD WPISP covers many areas, including privacy.
+> the OECD WPISP covers many areas, including privacy.

 > OECD Privacy Conference